 Bullerman comes to UMC from Presentation College where he spent the last two seasons as an assistant football coach for the Saints working primarily with the team’s linebackers and special teams.
 He helped lead Presentation to the most wins in an inaugural season by a NCAA Division III football team in 2011.
 In 2012, Bullerman helped the Saints’ defense rank in the top 15 in NCAA Division III in fumble recoveries.
 In addition, two of Bullerman’s linebackers led the team in tackles for 2011 and 2012, while three freshman linebackers finished in the top 10 in the Upper Midwest Athletic Conference (UMAC) in 2011.
 Bullerman also helped Presentation to become the third-ranked kickoff coverage unit in the UMAC in 2011.

-Page 2 of 2 - “Levi brings a multitude of talents to the table,” Fritze said.
+“Levi brings a multitude of talents to the table,” Fritze said.
 “He will coach the defensive line, assist with special teams and academic progress, and handle the equipment coordinator position.
 He has a wealth of knowledge for his age, and, with his playing days at Southwest Minnesota State, knows the landscape of the conference extremely well.
 He is a great addition to our staff.
 We are also thankful that his wife, Alarie and son Levi, Jr., are with us as well.”

 In addition to coaching the linebackers, Bullerman also served as academic coordinator for the football team during his time at Presentation, helping eight Saints’ players become Academic All-UMAC selections in 2011.
 In addition, Presentation had four players named United States Collegiate Athletic Association (USCAA) Academic All-Americans in 2012 and helped 16 players achieve a 3.5 GPA or higher in the fall of 2012.